MicrosoftDocs/architecture-center/docs/guide/multitenant/service/cache-redis.md

 You might consider deploying a single cache, with a single Redis database, and using it to store cached data for all of your tenants.
 This approach is commonly used when you have a single application tier that all of your tenants share.

 To isolate tenant-specific data within each cache, consider using key prefixes to prepend the tenant ID.
 Your application can then access specific data for a specific tenant.
+If your application tier uses distinct identities for each tenant's access to the cache, consider using [access control lists](#access-control-lists) so that Azure Cache for Redis enforces the access control policy.

 Alternatively, you can consider using Redis data structures, like [sets](https://redis.io/docs/latest/develop/data-types/#sets) or [hashes](https://redis.io/docs/latest/develop/data-types/#hashes), for each tenant's data.
 Both sets and hashes support a large number of keys, so this approach can scale to many tenants.

-When you use a single cache instance, the application needs to be authorized to access the entire cache.
-Azure Cache for Redis doesn't provide granular access control within a cache.
+However, you might need to manage authorization within your application instead of within the cache.

-When you use this approach, consider that all of your tenants will share the same underlying compute resources for the cache.
+When you share a cache instance and database between tenants, consider that all of your tenants will share the same underlying compute resources for the cache.
 So, this approach can be vulnerable to the [Noisy Neighbor problem](../../../antipatterns/noisy-neighbor/noisy-neighbor.yml).
 Ensure that you follow the best practices for Azure Cache for Redis for [scaling](/azure/azure-cache-for-redis/cache-best-practices-scale), [memory management](/azure/azure-cache-for-redis/cache-best-practices-memory-management), and [server load](/azure/azure-cache-for-redis/cache-best-practices-server-load), to make the most efficient use of your cache's resources and to mitigate any noisy neighbor effects.

 Additionally, consider monitoring your cache's resources, such as CPU and memory.
 If you observe resource pressure, consider the following mitigations: